-This book features various images of mine as well as some original research of mine related to

-	pinfire cartridges.
-I was also able to supply Dr. Arenberg with hundreds of original-period 7mm

-	pinfire cartridges to perform modern forensic testing to determine if the autopsy of Vincent van

-	Gogh supports the narrative that van Gogh shot himself with a pinfire revolver.
+In this book, I contributed various images and original research related to pinfire cartridges.
+I also supplied the author, Dr. Arenberg, with hundreds of original-period 7mm pinfire cartridges for modern forensic testing to determine if the autopsy of Vincent van Gogh supports the narrative that he shot himself with a pinfire revolver.

 Arenberg, I. Kaufman.
 Killing Vincent: The Man, the Myth, and the Murder.
-Nostradamus and the Three

-	Maestros Productions, LLC, 2019.
+Nostradamus and the Three Maestros Productions, LLC, 2019.
 Print.

 The Pinfire Page was a recurring column I had in each issue of the bimonthly publication, The International Ammunition Journal.
 This compilation book combines together the first 5 years of my column, showcasing my research, images and other documents related to the pinfire system which was the first major breakthrough in modern ammunition.

 This in-depth book covers the history of Italian military ammunition.
 Like most countries, pinfire cartridges and guns played a part in their early history.
 This book features multiple examples from my collection and images of mine of Italian military pinfire cartridges and boxes.

 Taviani, Pierluigi, and Carlo Zambon.
 Munizioni Militari D’Italia, 1861-1946 = Military Ammunitions of Italy.
 Italy: Edizioni TZ, 2020.
 Print.

 International Ammunition Association Journal

 Newcomer, A. (2013).
 The International Ammunition Association Journal, (492 – 529): Print.